Sacroiliac joint syndrome treatment. Arthrosis of the sacroiliac joints symptoms. Adhesions due to inflammation of the internal genital organs

 • rejection of bad habits;

-The musculoskeletal system of our body serves as a frame for all organs of the body, protects them from damage, helps to maintain a person's stability in an upright position, and promotes physical activity.
-In order for a person to be able to freely perform various movements, the bones are connected to each other into joints.
-One such connection is the sacroiliac joint.
-Let us characterize this joint in more detail and consider what problems with it arise most often.
+The musculoskeletal system of our body serves as a framework for all organs of the body, protects them from damage, helps a person maintain stability in an upright position, and promotes motor activity.
+In order for a person to freely perform various movements, the bones are connected to each other into joints.
+One such joint is the sacroiliac joint.
+Let us characterize this joint in more detail and consider what problems arise with it most often.

 What is an articular joint

 A joint is always two bones.
-The sacroiliac joint also has two parts: the ilium and the sacrum.
-The sacrum is where the vertebral column ends.
-The ilium is located in the pelvic region.
-The sacrum is squeezed into the opening between the large parts of the ilium and connects the lower spine and the pelvic region.
-The site where this connection occurs is called the sacroiliac bone joint, it is covered with an articular capsule.
+The sacroiliac joint also consists of two parts: the ilium and the sacrum.
+The sacrum is where the spinal column ends.
+The ilia are located in the pelvis.
+The sacrum seems to be squeezed into the opening between the large parts of the ilium and connects the lower spine and the pelvic region.
+The area where this connection occurs is called the sacroiliac bone joint; it is covered with an articular capsule.

-The main purpose of the sacroiliac joint is to ensure the stability of the junction of the spine and pelvis when walking, and it also supports the body in a sitting position and participates in the bending of the trunk.
+The main purpose of the sacroiliac joint is to ensure the stability of the junction of the spine and pelvis when walking, and it also provides support to the body in a sitting position and is involved in bending the torso.

-For the prevention and treatment of JOINT DISEASES, our regular reader uses the increasingly popular method of NON-SURGICAL treatment recommended by leading German and Israeli orthopedists.
+To prevent and treat JOINT DISEASES, our regular reader uses the increasingly popular NON-SURGERY treatment method recommended by leading German and Israeli orthopedists.
 After carefully reviewing it, we decided to offer it to your attention.

 Damage and deformation of such important bone joints has serious consequences.